jackdeserrano/notes-and-writings/README.md

 ## Notes and writing
 This contains some notes I have written up in TeX over the last little while.
-Each folder (with one exception) corresponds to one topic; therein will be the note in both `.tex` and `.pdf` format.
-I will update the `.tex` file more often than I will the `.pdf` file.
+Each folder (with one exception) corresponds to one topic.